09.09.23 at 19:00 - Estonia Concert Hall

 In Mahler’s eighth symphony, all the philosophical, aesthetic, and ethical questions of the composer get a final and universal answer.
 For such a monumental work, instrumental music was not enough – words also had to be used.
 In the first part, the composer has used the Catholic Pentecost hymn Veni, creator spiritus.
 This piece is a hymn to the creative spirit that compels all living things to strive towards the ideal.
 For the second movement, however, Mahler turned to the famous Faust by Johann Wolfgang von Goethe.

-For two nights only, eight soloists, ERSO, the mixed choir Latvija, Estonian National Male Choir, the boys’ choir of the Estonian National Opera, the chamber choir Voces Tallinn, and conductor Neeme Järvi will take to the stage of the Estonia Concert Hall to bring this magnificent work to Estonian audiences.
+For two nights only, eight soloists, ERSO, the State Choir LATVIJA, Estonian National Male Choir, the boys’ choir of the Estonian National Opera, the chamber choir Voces Tallinn, and conductor Neeme Järvi will take to the stage of the Estonia Concert Hall to bring this magnificent work to Estonian audiences.